ripon5098/US-School-Learning-Modalities-Analytics/README.md

 ## Problem Statement

 The School Learning Modalities dataset provides estimates of school learning modality (including in-person, remote, or hybrid learning) for U.S. charter school districts for the 2021-2022 school year.
-The goal of this project is to gather information that how people interects with different learning modalities as well as the operating schools and students of different States of USA from [this website](https://healthdata.gov/National/School-Learning-Modalities-2021-2022/aitj-yx37).<br/>
+The goal of this project is to gather information that how people interects with different learning modalities as well as the operating schools and students of different States of USA from [this website](https://healthdata.gov/National/School-Learning-Modalities-2021-2022/aitj-yx37).
+I have scraped about <b>18820 data</b> <br/>
 Later I utilized the scraped data to understand some demographics and correlations using Tableau Dashboard.
 The public dashboard is also attached [here](https://public.tableau.com/app/profile/minhaj.uddin4733/viz/USASchoolLearningModalitiesDataVisualization/PrimaryVisualizations).

 ## Tableau [Dashboard](https://public.tableau.com/app/profile/minhaj.uddin4733/viz/USASchoolLearningModalitiesDataVisualization/PrimaryVisualizations)

-1. This dashboard represents total students, total operational schools and learning modalities applied by the students of each states of USA.<br/>
+1. `Primary Visualizations` dashboard represents total students, total operational schools and learning modalities applied by the students of each states of USA.<br/>
 <img src = "dashboard_images\primary_viz.jpg" width="700" height="350">

-2. This dashboard represents students, average operational schools of particular states of USA.<br/>
+2. `Selective Visualizations` dashboard represents students, average operational schools of particular states of USA.<br/>
 <img src = "dashboard_images\selective_viz.jpg" width="700" height="350">

-3. A box plot to detect student outliers and a pie plot to highlight percentage of operational schools are attached in this dashboard.<br/>
+3. A box plot to detect student outliers and a pie plot to highlight percentage of operational schools are attached in `Calculative Visualizations` dashboard.<br/>
 <img src = "dashboard_images\calculative_viz.jpg" width="700" height="350">

-4. Total operational schools and standard deviation of operational schools are visualized in this dashboard.<br/>
+4. Total operational schools and standard deviation of operational schools are visualized in `Calculative Visualizations 2` dashboard.<br/>
 <img src = "dashboard_images\calculative_viz2.jpg" width="700" height="350">

-5. A overview of all the given information in the dataset are represented as different visualization in this dashboard.<br/>
+5. An overview of all the given information in the dataset are represented as different visualization in `Overview` dashboard.<br/>
 <img src = "dashboard_images\overview.jpg" width="700" height="350">

 ## Findings and Observations from the [Dashboard](https://public.tableau.com/app/profile/minhaj.uddin4733/viz/USASchoolLearningModalitiesDataVisualization/PrimaryVisualizations)